-Let us consider two distinct degree-1 tropical curves $\mathbb{CP}^2$, represented by the two graphs on picture below.
-Two degree-1 curves is a reducible algebraic curve hence it is a singular curve.
-The singularity in tropical description corresponds to the 4-valent vertex on the picture.
-We can resolve the singularity to get a smooth degree-2 curve.
-In tropical description the resolution of singularity is a replacement of single 4-valent vertex by the pair of 3-valent vertices, connected by an additional edge.
-There are two possible ways of doing so, presented on the picture below.
-The last two pictures represent the corresponding smooth tropical curves of degree-2 in $\mathbb{CP}^2$.
+Let us consider two distinct degree-one tropical curves $\mathbb{P}^2$, represented by the two trees below.
+Two degree-one curves is a singular degree two tropical curve due to the 4-valent vertex.
+The resolution of tropical singularity replaces a single 4-valent vertex with a pair of 3-valent vertices connected by an additional edge.
+There are two possible ways of doing so, presented in the picture below.
+The last two pictures represent the corresponding degree-two smooth tropical curves: